-- the Holder previously has given us written notice of an Event of Default and of the continuance thereof; - the Holders of not less than 50% of the outstanding Class Principal Balance of each Class of Notes to which such Event of Default relates have given us written notice of the Event of Default; and - the Event of Default continues uncured for 60 days following such notice.
+- the Holder previously has given us written notice of an Event of Default and of the continuance thereof; - the Holders of not less than 50% of the outstanding Class Principal Balance of each Class of Notes to which such Event of Default relates (with the outstanding Class Principal Balances of the Exchangeable Notes to be determined without regard to any exchanges for RCR Notes) have given us written notice of the Event of Default; and - the Event of Default continues uncured for 60 days following such notice.

-You do not have any right under the Debt Agreement to disturb or prejudice the rights of any other Holder, to obtain or seek to obtain preference or priority over any other Holder or to enforce any right under the Debt Agreement, except as provided in the Debt Agreement and for the ratable and common benefit of all Holders of Notes.
+You do not have any right under the Debt Agreement to disturb or prejudice the rights of any other Holder, to obtain or seek to obtain preference or priority over any other Holder or to enforce any right under the Debt Agreement, except as provided in the Debt Agreement and for the ratable and common benefit of all Holders of Notes

-The Holders of not less than 50% of the outstanding Class Principal Balance of each Class of Notes to which an Event of Default relates may waive, rescind or annul such Event of Default as it relates to such Class at any time.
+The Holders of not less than 50% of the outstanding Class Principal Balance of each Class of Notes to which an Event of Default relates (with the outstanding Class Principal Balances of the Exchangeable Notes to be determined without regard to any exchanges for RCR Notes) may waive, rescind or annul such Event of Default as it relates to such Class at any time.